- Behind the Scenes Tours

 Why are you importing beluga whales?

 As important ambassadors to their species, beluga whales bring marine mammal education to life and inspire millions of people to become involved in their conservation and protection.
-Unfortunately, with just 34 beluga whales in human care in North America, and relatively poor genetic diversity, our community is facing certain extinction of our beluga population.
+Unfortunately, with only a little more than30 beluga whales in human care in North America, and relatively poor genetic diversity, our community is facing certain extinction of our beluga population.
 Maintaining a sustainable population of belugas in human care is essential to the survival of belugas everywhere.
 When we can study and observe belugas in human care, we continue to gain a better understanding of their biology, physiology and diseases that affect them, all with the goal of learning what we need to learn to help those populations in their natural habitats.
 Much of this research and observation would be impossible to conduct in the wild due to their remote locations and extreme climates.

 How many beluga whales will you be importing?
 Will they all come to Georgia Aquarium?